What is my User ID?

 Because GRRL circulates thousands of discs each year, it is inevitable that items will wear out and need to be repaired or replaced.
 GRRL has a disc cleaning machine that repairs scratched or dirty CDs and DVDs.

 To report a damaged disc, please indicate the problem on the disc care insert found inside each case and return the item to any GRRL library.

 GRRL is not responsible for damage to equipment that occurs while using library materials.

 Most materials have a 3 week check out period.
 All entertainment DVDs and VHS videos have a one week check out window.
 Interlibrary Loan items may have a special due date set by the owning library.

 How do I renew items and how many times may I renew an item?

-You may renew items twice as long, as no one has requested the item through GRRL's online catalog, by visiting or by calling your local library.
+You may renew items twice as long as no one has requested the item through GRRL's online catalog.
+Renew items online through your account, or by visiting or calling your local library.
 Interlibrary Loan items may not be renewed.